-Wiping a hard drive is operating system independent.
+- Wiping a hard drive is operating system independent, so long as you use one of the bootable tools from my list.
 That means that you can use this same general process to wipe a hard drive if you have Windows 8, Windows 7, Windows Vista, Windows XP, Linux, or any other PC operating system.

 If a single write zero pass is good enough for you, consider your drive wiped after a regular format in Windows 8, Windows 7, and Windows Vista.
 If you want something even more secure, go ahead and follow the hard drive wipe instructions above.

 Keep in mind, too, that this is a wipe of just the partition you're formatting.
 If you have more than one partition on a physical hard drive, you'll need to format those additional drives as well if you want to consider the entire physical disk as "wiped".

 - If what you really want to do is just make sure that files you delete are really gone, a data wiping tool is more than you need.
 See my Free File Shredder Software Programs list for programs that "destroy" individual files on an as-needed basis.